Kong/docs.konghq.com/app/_hub/seifchen/kong-path-whitelist/index.md

 type: plugin

-desc: Determine if the path is in the path whitelist, if not, return 403
+desc: Determine if the path is in the path whitelist, and if not, return a 403

 description: |
   Add Kong Path White List to a Service or a Route or consumer with paths.
 The plugin will check the path is in the path whitelist, if not return 403.